 The Americans with Disabilities Act of 1990 (ADA) prohibits discrimination and ensures equal opportunity for persons with disabilities in employment, State and local government services, public accommodations, commercial facilities, and transportation.
+It also mandates the establishment of

+TDD/telephone relay services.
 The current text of the ADA includes changes made by the ADA Amendments Act of 2008 (P.L.
 110-325), which became effective on January 1, 2009 and is now accompanied by the 2010 ADA Standards for Accessible Design.
 Together they provide national accessibility regulations for buildings and related urban environments.
 However, when designing outdoor recreational facilities or shared-use paths (locally referred to as trails or multi-use trails), the application of strict ADA standards often proves impractical.
 As of early 2014, there are no enforceable Federal ADA standards or a proposed ruling for shared-use paths.
 The Federal Access Board anticipates adopting final standards in July 2014.

-The Federal Access Board has adopted is the Public Rights-of-Way Accessibility Guidelines (PROWAG), which perhaps come the closest to providing guidance for trails/paths.
-PROWAG does not directly affect trails currently, but a future ruling for paths will likely be very similar to these guidelines.
-Therefore, the City will attempt to use these guidelines where feasible when constructing new trails until the ruling on trails is adopted by the Federal Access Board.
+One ruling that is the closest guidelines for paths and one that the Federal Access Board has adopted is the Public Rights-of-Way Accessibility Guidelines (PROWAG).
+According to the City of Albuquerque's ADA consultants, PROWAG does not directly affect trails but when a ruling comes out in the future for paths it is very likely that these guidelines will be similar to what is adopted for trails.
+Therefore, the City will attempt to use these guidelines where feasible when constructing new paths until the ruling on trails is adopted by the Federal Access Board.